wallarm/product-documentation/docs/4.8/installation/cloud-platforms/private-cloud.md

 Access in private clouds is typically granted based on IP addresses.
 Wallarm requires access to the following DNS records:

-* `35.235.66.155` to have access to the US Wallarm Cloud (`us1.api.wallarm.com`) to get security rules, upload attack data, etc.
+* The following addresses to have access to the Wallarm Cloud to get security rules, upload attack data, etc.

-* `34.90.110.226` to have access to the EU Wallarm Cloud (`api.wallarm.com`) to get security rules, upload attack data, etc.
+    --8<-- "../include/wallarm-cloud-ips.md"
 * IP addresses used by Docker Hub if you choose to run Wallarm from a Docker image.
 * `34.111.12.147` (`repo.wallarm.com`) if you choose to install Wallarm node from individual Linux packages for [NGINX stable](../nginx/dynamic-module.md)/[NGINX Plus](../nginx-plus.md)/[distribution-provided NGINX](../nginx/dynamic-module-from-distr.md).
 Packages for node installation are downloaded from this address.
 * `35.244.197.238` (`https://meganode.wallarm.com`) if you choose to install Wallarm from [all-in-one installer](../nginx/all-in-one.md).
 The installer is downloaded from this address.